The Lying Down Meditation Posture

 - Easing pain and discomfort

-If you perform frequent sitting meditation techniques, you might experience some sharp pain in your legs, back or other parts of the body.
+If you perform frequent sitting meditation techniques, you might experience some pain in your legs, back or other parts of the body.
 You could also develop some hip discomfort as a result of sitting down for extended hours.
 This discomfort could also stem from a variety of places.
-Meditation in bed therefore offers the perfect alternative for individuals experiencing such pain and discomfort.
+Meditation in bed therefore offers the perfect alternative for individuals experiencing such pain and discomfort, who are ill or have chronic health problems.
 Lying down meditation techniques relieves tension in paining parts by effectively rebalancing your body weight.